With the migration to Stripe Direct, organizers will be able to create receipts and issue refunds to attendees through their Stripe account.

 How to issue refunds to attendees

-- Go to the Event Dashboard > People > Attendees.
+- Go to the Event Dashboard > People > Registrants page.

 - Find the attendee’s email using the search box and then click the edit button.

-- On the modal that pops up, click the refund button at the top right.
+- On the panel that pops up, click the Refund ticket button in the top right.

 Through your Stripe Dashboard